chinapedia/wikipedia.abstract.en/Page/Sulfuric_acid.md

 History

-Dalton's-sulphuric-acid.jpg's 1808 sulfuric acid molecule shows a central sulfur atom bonded to three oxygen atoms, or sulfur trioxide, the anhydride of sulfuric acid.]]
+'s 1808 sulfuric acid molecule shows a central sulfur atom bonded to three oxygen atoms, or sulfur trioxide, the anhydride of sulfuric acid.]]
 The study of vitriol, a category of glassy minerals from which the acid can be derived, began in ancient times.
 Sumerians had a list of types of vitriol that they classified according to the substances' color.
 Some of the earliest discussions on the origin and properties of vitriol is in the works of the Greek physician Dioscorides (first century AD) and the Roman naturalist Pliny the Elder (23–79 AD).
 Galen also discussed its medical use.
 Metallurgical uses for vitriolic substances were recorded in the Hellenistic alchemical works of Zosimos of Panopolis, in the treatise _Phisica et Mystica_, and the Leyden papyrus X.[37]

 Medieval Islamic era alchemists, Jābir ibn Hayyān (c.
 721 – c.
 815 AD, also known as Geber), Razi (865 – 925 AD), and Jamal Din al-Watwat (d.
 1318, wrote the book _Mabāhij al-fikar wa-manāhij al-'ibar_), included vitriol in their mineral classification lists.
 Ibn Sina focused on its medical uses and different varieties of vitriol.[38]
 Muhammad ibn Zakariya al-Razi (854–925) is credited with being the first to produce sulfuric acid.[39][40]